uf-mil/mil/README.md

 After adding those lines to your `.bashrc` file, open a new shell so the settings take effect.

-4. Add PropaGator2 repository
+4. Add RobotX repository
 --------------------------

 Run:

-    roscd && cd ~WORKSPACE_NAME/src && git clone git@github.com:uf-mil/PropaGator2.git
+    roscd && cd ~WORKSPACE_NAME/src && git clone git@github.com:uf-mil/RobotX.git

 If this fails with a "Permission denied" error, you need to create an SSH key and add it to your GitHub account.

 [Creating SSH Keys] (https://help.github.com/articles/generating-ssh-keys/)

-Then, go into the PropaGator directory and type `git pull` to pull the newest commits.
+Then, go into the RobotX directory and type `git pull` to pull the newest commits.

 5. Run catkin_make
 ------------------

-Move to your ROS PropaGator2 workspace and run:
+Move to your ROS RobotX workspace and run:

     catkin_make